Transport for Wales to shake-up train timetables

 Mr Price said most of the disruptive work has been complete "apart from the line through to Treherbert".

-He said he would like to have a "moment soon" where he can say apart from Treherbert "people can get back to using the Valleys lines".
+Apart from services on the latter line, he said he would like to have a "moment soon" where he can say "people can get back to using the Valleys lines".

-He admitted that the first few weeks of the organisation's bus replacement service during the upgrade's "major blockade" was "not what it should have been and quite a few people were significantly impacted".
+He admitted that the first few weeks of the organisation's bus replacement service during the early days of the upgrade was "not what it should have been and quite a few people were significantly impacted".

 Mr Price promised that despite rising costs the full metro would be delivered, because it would not be value for money to have leased the new trains and not have infrastructure for them to run on.